kyco/jquery.kyco.easyshare/README.md

 The simplest way to handle your social media buttons.
 All you need is one script!

+Note: Facebook share counts are not working as my API is getting spammed and hence Facebook is blocking the requests...
+Unfortunately there is no quick fix for this.
+I will make the API available shortly so people can host it themselves.
+Having people not hit my site for the share counts will solve this issue.

 Forget loading those clunky SDKs for Facebook, Twitter or Google+.
 Forget having ugly share buttons on your page that appear whenever they choose to, because they load at different times.
 This plugin loads your social media buttons in the background,